Independence Center: History

 In 2018, Independence Center was sold to Pacific Retail Capital Partners.

 On August 6, 2019, it was announced that Sears would be closing this location as part of a plan to close 26 stores nationwide.
 The store closed on October 27, 2019, at 3PM.

 On August 20, 2019, the carousel on the ground floor was disassembled and removed from the mall.

-On January 6, 2021, it was announced that Macy's would also be closing on March 21, 2021 as part of a plan to close 46 stores nationwide (the European Furniture Center moved in to the vacant Macy's in May, 2022), which left Dick's Sporting Goods and Dillard's as the only anchors left.
+On January 6, 2021, it was announced that Macy's would also be closing on March 21, 2021 as part of a plan to close 46 stores nationwide (the European Furniture Center opened in the vacant Macy's in May, 2022 and closed in July, 2023), which left Dick's Sporting Goods and Dillard's as the only anchors left.

 Overview

 Independence Center is the second-largest mall in the KC Metro Area, behind Oak Park Mall.

 With 12 million annual visitors, Independence Center has constantly been named the most visited attraction in Independence, Missouri.
 Department stores and other tenants earn their highest sales in the Independence area at Independence Center.